isaiah-solo/Uma-Musume-Emulator-Auto-Train/README.md

 ### 🆕 **Skill Configuration**

-The bot now includes a comprehensive skill management system controlled by `skills.json`:
+The bot now includes a comprehensive skill management system controlled by a json file:

 ```json
 {